szalapski/PubCleaner/README.md

 Using semantic versioning.
 See http://semver.org for more info.

-0.2.0 - first public release; only one feature: deletes periodicals from each publication.
+0.2.0 - first public release; only one feature: deletes all but the most recent issues from each publication.
 Windows app only.